mqtt-tools/mqttwarn/docs/notifier-catalog.md

 format  = {alert}
 ```

-Certificate and Key files are in PEM format, and the key file must *not* be
+Certificate and key files are in PEM format, and the key file must *not* be
 password-protected.

 If you need to extract them from a PKCS#12 file, run: